candybytesgmbh/taco/README.md

 Use ViewModel to hold the content.
 Store content in LiveData, access it in views with databinding.

 Make yourself familiar with the project.
-It's a single activity based architecture.
+It's a single activity-based architecture.
-Here is an example how your final UI structure should look like:<br>
+Here is an example of how your final UI structure should look like:<br>
 ![GitHub Logo](/images/nav.webp)<br>
 You need to create all missing Fragments by yourself.